Dawson Community College

 - Dawson Community College is committed to a quality, comprehensive program.
 The College has an obligation to serve as an intellectual and cultural center for the community and its surrounding area.
 DCC is concerned with the development of the human potential and resources in the area; therefore, the institution strives to create sensitive and responsible citizens.
 This institution stresses social values and intellectual traditions.

-- The teacher population of 19 teachers has declined by 67% over five years.
+- The teacher population of 37 teachers has grown by 94% over five years.

 |Dawson Community College||(MT) Community College Avg.|